NOTES AND WORK IN PROGRESS

 Some activists have argued that poverty is 'designed', rather than resulting from personal inadequacy or misfortune (e.g. Kshetri, 2017; Yunus, 2007).
 This is an attractive idea, as it implies that we could 'design' for greater equality, say, in living standards, life expectancy, or access to resources.
 Here, I use the term 'design' in Herbert Simon's notion of the ability to move 'from given to preferred situations’ (Simon, 1969).
 However, the cultural nuances and political complexities of this challenge suggest that a traditional design approach is not yet comprehensive enough (Fuller, 1957; Wood, 2007) to bring an end to poverty and injustice in the 'Global South'.
 One reason for this is that poverty traps may be embedded within post-colonial cultural norms, or in more recently acquired, neo-colonialist, practices (Joseph, Zhang, & Kakarlapudi, 2018).

-In order to maximise the potential of Blockchain for addressing problems of the Global South it is important to acknowledge that every local situation may have been influenced by local and global factors.
+In order to maximise the potential of DLTs for addressing problems of the Global South it is important to acknowledge that every local situation may have been influenced by local and global factors.
 This is because problems that are specific to a particular region will also be affected by world events, such as armed conflict, climate breakdown, or ecocide (Friedman, 1993).
 Many of these conditions are driven by vested interests that are managed at the global level, using international currencies.
 This level of complexity means that designers would need to envisage monitoring processes and feedback loops devised to encourage the desired outcomes.
-It is helpful, therefore, to see the task as a whole system, in which case, our aim would be to design Blockchain in order to 'nudge', catalyse, or orchestrate, a complete paradigm change.
+It is helpful, therefore, to see the task as a whole system, in which case, our aim would be to design DLTs in order to 'nudge', catalyse, or orchestrate, a complete paradigm change.

 Paradigms Resist Change

-The idea of 'paradigms' could be useful to Blockchain designers, partly because it is outlined in different ways across a range of useful disciplines, including philosophy (c.f.
+The idea of 'paradigms' could be useful to DLT designers, partly because it is outlined in different ways across a range of useful disciplines, including philosophy (c.f.
 Kant, 1787), linguistics (Lemkin, 1943; de Saussure, 1974; Lakoff & Johnson, 1980), systems theory (von Bertalanffy, 1955) and the study of belief systems (Kuhn, 1962).
 When Plato used the word 'paradigm', he was thinking of the virtual forms implied by actual (i.e. factory) models, that set the standard for many subsequent copies (Onians, 1991).
 Our modern use of the term is more comprehensive and can be applied to complex socioeconomic situations.
 For example, although 'poverty traps' are often depicted as simple 'vicious circles', in reality, they will be part of a larger network of factors, including vested interests, everyday habits, shared beliefs, common assumptions and the many metaphors that keep these processes alive in our imaginations.

 Can Paradigms Be Re-Designed?

 Paradigms resist change because they exist as a combination of sub-components, such as customs, habits and technological affordances, each of which may have its own inertia.
 As Einstein famously said, "we cannot solve problems using the same thinking we used to create them".
 Unfortunately, paradigm change is also made difficult by the fact that paradigms become invisible to us when they become 'business as usual'.
 With the hindsight of history we may see, for example, that radical alternatives that are now obvious to us were, for the majority, 'unthinkable'.
 Donella Meadows has argued that the best way to change a paradigm is to refresh the fundamental purpose and mindset that helped to initiate it (Meadows, 1993).
-By making a new paradigm desirable, attainable, and sustainable (Wood, 2009), technologies, such as Blockchain, can make paradigm change more likely.
+By making a new paradigm desirable, attainable, and sustainable (Wood, 2009), technologies, such as DLTs, can make paradigm change more likely.

 How Money Works

 There are several reasons why the monetary paradigm plays such a pivotal role in human behaviour.
 First of all, its unit-based logic makes it universally adaptable.
 By defining things in terms of arbitrary units, rather than by local, or intrinsic values we have a discourse that works to the lowest common denominator.
 In other words, we can use it everywhere because it is interoperable, irrespective of differences in the local languages and cultures.
 Also, we know we can trust money, because its crude, summative nature puts spreadsheet tallying beyond reasonable dispute.
-If Blockchain designers wish to create systems that support convivial and autonomous communities they may find it helpful to reflect upon the paradigm of money, in order to avoid replicating its negative attributes.
+If Distributed Ledger Systems designers wish to create systems that support convivial and autonomous communities they may find it helpful to reflect upon the paradigm of money, in order to avoid replicating its negative attributes.

 Why Money Works